 How often you overeat?
 Do you find yourself continuing to eat even when you are not hungry?
 Then looking down and noticing that you have eaten way more than you needed to.
-Leavin you feeling so full up that you feel sick, tired and guilty, it is just as hard as being able to recover from the cold or flu.
+Leavin you feeling so full up that you feel sick, tired.

 The first reason that you would probably think of is that you simply enjoy eating.
 Food tastes good, so why would you want to waste it?
 So you then finish your plate and go up for seconds, thirds and even fourths.
 You feel that you need to eat until you are either too full up to eat anymore or there is no food left.